mmamaev/mmamaev.github.io/_posts/2018-10-28-Understanding-Train-Tickets.md

 With Advance tickets, seat reservation is obligatory.
 The assigned seat will be indicated on the ticket.

-If you are buying a walk-up ticket you may also reserve a seat if you wish.
-You do it for a specific train but you are not obliged to travel on this train.
+If you are buying a walk-up ticket you may also reserve a seat.
+The seat will be reserved on a specific train of your choice but you are not obliged to travel on this train.
 Seat reservation does not limit the validity of your ticket to one train; you may instead travel on any other allowed train, thus leaving your reserved seat unclaimed.
 You may reserve a seat while buying a ticket, or later, in any ticket office.
 Seat reservation is done free of charge.
 With a walk-up ticket, a seat reservation comes in the form of a separate coupon.

 On the train, reserved seats are marked with paper flyers stuck into the tops of seats.
 Alternatively, some types of carriages provide the reservation information on an electronic display above the seat.